rgc69/si-kanren/README.md

 - And, of course, last but not least, many thank's to @webyrd for his sensational [work](https://github.com/webyrd)!

-As for the name, *sī*    is the Chinese unit of measurement for **10** *micro*meters: since compared to microKanren *sī-Kanren* also contains the disequality store, it seemed to me a fair way to give credit to this system. :grin: And since I think it can be pronounced like a *c* (more or less...), as in **C**ommon Lisp, the **c**ircle **c**loses[^2].
+As for the name, *sī*    is the Chinese unit of measurement for **10** *micro*meters: since compared to microKanren *sī-Kanren* also contains the disequality store, plus the types and absento constraints, it seemed to me a fair way to give credit to this system. :grin: And since I think it can be pronounced like a *c* (more or less...), as in **C**ommon Lisp, the **c**ircle **c**loses[^2].